Sibichandru/Sibichandru/README.md

 - 👋 Hi, I’m @Sibichandru
-- 👀 I’m interested in Programming
+- 👀 I’m interested in Programming and Problem Solving
 - 🌱 I’m currently learning JAVA
-- 💞️ I’m looking to collaborate on App Development
+- 💞️ I’m looking to collaborate on Web Development
 - 📫 How to reach me sibi.sibichandru@gmail.com

 <!---